heroims/ZYQPhotoBrowser/README.md

 	[photos addObject:photo];
 }

-// Or use this constructor to receive an NSArray of IDMPhoto objects from your NSURL objects NSArray *photos = [ZYQPhoto photosWithURLs:photosURL];
+// Or use this constructor to receive an NSArray of ZYQPhoto objects from your NSURL objects NSArray *photos = [ZYQPhoto photosWithURLs:photosURL];
 ````